Ordination of two Hispanic deacons reflects growing community

 I hope that you can all see the importance of these men and their work for our Church and pray for all of them.
 We also need to pray for more men to understand and respond to the call to the deaconate.
 There is much work to be done.

 Adeline Torres is director of the Office of Hispanic Ministry.
-This column ran in Spanish in the Northwest Indiana Catholic dated May 19, 2013.
+Her column appears in Spanish in the Northwest Indiana Catholic print edition of June 23, 2013.